Bootham Crescent - It Happened This Day

 19-Sep-36 League record attendance of 10,619 see City's unbeaten start to season ended by Chester in 0-2 a defeat.

 10-Feb-37 Wally Hunt (Rochdale) sent off at Bootham Crescent.
 He and Jon Wright (Darlington) who was sent off on 23 October 1937 are believed to be the only players sent off at Bootham Crescent pre WW2.
-Meanwhile on 7 December 1935 at Walsall, inside right Alec Gray became the first City player to be sent off.
+Meanwhile on 7 December 1935 at Walsall, inside right Alec Gray was the first City player to be sent off.

 17-Mar-37 Only 1,600 see City beat Hartlepools United 5-0 in a midweek afternoon game in the new fangled Third Division North Cup, a forerunner of The Autoglass Cup.